Decision Infrastructure

 SignalSmith focuses on the governance of why a system acts, whether it should act, and who is accountable when consequences land.

-Decision infrastructure keeps intent, execution, and accountability connected across MCP, A2A, RAG, workflows, and copilots.
+Decision infrastructure keeps intent, execution, and accountability connected across architectures.

 Decision layers